MonoidMusician/blog/sources/comprehensive_errors.md

 It is also where what I said about “no subsumption” becomes important: there's nothing fancy we need to do at function application, just ensure the type of the argument and the function domain match.

 Notice how I phrased it like “ensure that X and Y match” ([i.e.]{t=} “unify X and Y”).
-This is because there’s no bias in the rules: it's not “ensure X matches Y” or “ensure Y matches X”.
+This is because thereʼs no bias in the rules: it's not “ensure X matches Y” or “ensure Y matches X”.

 In a lot of systems it would be the case that one wants to infer either the function first, and then check the argument against its domain, or check the argument first and then check the function type so it satisfies that.
 This is because the additional information from the first piece guides the typechecker to make various choices to end up with the right type for the second piece of the equation.